 Although difficult to measure outside of the traditional sort of kick-the-tires hand flex testing that is done on the shop floor, the stiffness of a ski is an important consideration in selection.
 Stiffness is achieved by using more core material, different glues and fiberglass layers, and stiffening materials like metal or carbon in the sandwich, and by varying amounts of both of these in certain parts.
 Stringers or strips of metal or carbon are also used to increase stiffness.
 Wood core versions tend to be stiffer than foam core versions.

 Camber refers to the upward arching shape when placed flat on the snow surface with the contact points being close to the tip and tail of the ski.
+Place your skis base-to-base to get an idea of how much camber your skis have.
+Generally, the camber is found directly underfoot, but some ski companies have been playing with positioning it further away.
 With cambered models, a person's weight when clipped into the bindings puts an even and concentrated pressure on the ski's edge.
 The result is predictable edge hold and more pop when turning.
 Stiff, cambered models perform best at high speed and in firm snow.
-The K2 iKonic 84 ti has camber underfoot, which provided plenty of energy when turning.
+The Blizzard Rustler 10 has camber underfoot, which provided plenty of energy when turning.
 The pop from the camber complimented the playful rockered shape, creating fun, energetic boards that were fairly versatile.

 Think of rocker as reverse camber.
 The idea of using reverse camber in design can be traced back to one specific product, dreamt up by the legendary Shane McConkey in the early 2000s.
 The Volant Spatula borrowed the reverse camber idea from waterskis where the shape is used to keep them afloat in water.

+You can also see the rocker in your skis by placing them base-to-base.
 There are different rocker profiles available, and manufacturers will use different terms to describe their proprietary rocker blends.
-Our goal here is not to describe all of the possible combinations and corresponding nomenclature, but rather to introduce a few concepts that will help to explain why rocker works.
-A fully rockered model has a gentle upward facing bend from the tip to the tail, with the contact point underfoot.
+Our goal here is not to describe all of the possible combinations and corresponding nomenclature because that might take years, but rather to introduce a few concepts that will help to explain why rocker works.
+A fully rockered model has a gentle upward facing bend from the tip to the tail, with the contact point underfoot (see the Black Crows Daemon or Volkl Mantra).

 Tip rocker, or early rise tips, move the contact point back towards the center.
 Tail rocker moves the rear contact point forward toward the center.
 Rocker shortens the effective edge of any ski because it moves the contact/pressure point away from the tip and/or tail.
 By doing this, rockered models will feel a bit shorter than traditionally cambered models.